 It’s about 4,000 feet (1,200 m) of the vertical climb from base to summit (5,267 feet/1,605 m) is daunting.
 Thus, being apprehensive about making a summit attempt, is just a normal reaction to the dangers this mountain presents.

-The name, derived from the aboriginal Kette-Adene, “the greatest mountain,” is a most appropriate moniker.
+The name Mount Katahdin, derived from the aboriginal Kette-Adene, “the greatest mountain,” is the most appropriate moniker.
 The highest mountain in Maine, USA, Katahdin is the imposing northern terminus of the Appalachian Trail, the icon of Baxter State Park.

-Although, Mountain Washington is higher, and often has worse weather, nothing in the East comes close to the exposure and precipitous drops on either side of the miles of high ridges of Katahdin.
+Although, Mount Washington is higher, and often has worse weather, nothing in the East comes close to the exposure and precipitous drops on either side of the miles of high ridges of Mt Katahdin.

 Furthermore, unlike Mount Washington, there are no comforts waiting for you at the top, or an Appalachian Trail refuge before the summit if the weather becomes severe.
 On Katahdin, if you get into trouble, it’s often hard for help to reach you.

-There’s no great time to attempt it, but the lesser of the bad options would be September – early October.
+There’s no great time to attempt climbing Mount Katahdin, but the lesser of the bad options would be September to early October.
 In late spring, there will likely be snow, and it’s not suggested to hike these trails until July.